TESLAOPUnix/Kube-templates/Readme.md

-## HERE I WILL WRITE KUBERNETES COMPONENTS WHICH ARE USED MOSTLY
+## HERE are some kubernetes files which I have used